HerodoteVDR/iadmdb/README.md

 This project is a school project and has not a serious purpose, the comments portrayed in this production are ficticious and do not relate to any philosophic or religious group.

+For the main part of this project you can just follow the buttons instructions !

 # credits

 For the movie database, I've used TMDB API : https://www.themoviedb.org